-job-holders in Rostock's main factories fell from 357 in 1858 to 238 in 1874 (Groenke, 1982, 8ff).
+Nevertheless, Rostock never became a fully successful pioneer of industrial development, and as modernization efforts slowed around the middle of the 19th century, the city went into a decline that was about to last for nearly four decades.
+In 1853, there were only 14 companies with more than 10 employees in the city.
+The overall number of employees and unspecified job-holders in Rostock's main factories fell from 357 in 1858 to 238 in 1874 (Groenke 1982, 8ff).
 Between 1849 and 1866, nine shipyards were founded in the city, but only one of them produced iron ships.
-Despite of the availability of wage workers (Schultz, 1975, 166-170), there was little investment in industrial production plants.
+Despite of the availability of wage workers (Schultz 1975, 166-170), there was little investment in industrial production plants.
 In addition, the export of goods produced in Rostock started to decline in the late 1850s, mainly due to the newly opened railway and shipping routes that connected Prussian territories with port towns in East and West.
-This stagnation in progress was not alleviated until 1890, when Rostock's steel shipbuilding industry reached a critical mass and became the motor that led the town into the industrialisation wave of the XXth century.
-At the time of the 1900 census, the shipbuilding industry was already in full swing, with the number of employees in the city's largest shipyard tripling from 500 in 1895 to 1500 in 1902 (Polzin and Witt, 1975, 60).
+This stagnation in progress was not alleviated until 1890, when Rostock's steel shipbuilding industry reached a critical mass and became the motor that led the town into the industrialization wave of the 20th century.
+At the time of the 1900 census, the shipbuilding industry was already in full swing, with the number of employees in the city's largest shipyard tripling from 500 in 1895 to 1500 in 1902 (Polzin and Witt 1974, 60).
 Other sectors of economy, however, continued to lag far behind.

-Many of the developments in Rostock were hampered by restrictive legislation and the persistence of "pre-modern" social, occupational, and institutional structures (Manke, 2000, 210-212).
-While serfdom was abolished in Mecklenburg in 1819, the right of abode was not granted until 1868, and freedom of trade was first declared in 1869 (Kuna and Deya, 2007).
+Many of the developments in Rostock were hampered by restrictive legislation and the persistence of "pre-modern" social, occupational, and institutional structures (Manke 2000, 210-212).
+While serfdom was abolished in Mecklenburg in 1819, the right of abode was not granted until 1868, and freedom of trade was first declared in 1869 (Kuna and Deya 2007).
 The city held on to its pre-modern municipal laws until 1871, and these laws were not replaced until the first unified German civil law code went into effect in 1900.
-The dissolution of the guild system in Rostock did not start until 1871, and was a gradual and tough process that was finally completed in 1890 (Schröder, 2003, 140)17.
-Rostock's commitment to grain export arose from agricultural structures of the province's hinterland, which was dominated by manorial landowners who used their influence to delay the introduction of incentives for industrial production and export (Manke, 2000).
-In contrast to cities like Hamburg, Bremen, and Stettin, which had developed modern harbors with excellent transport connections, Rostock's docks were becoming increasingly antiquated (Karge, Schmied and Münch, 2004, 135).
-Despite maritime past and the development of the shipbuilding industry, the city only partially shared the socioeconomic and demographic characteristics of other European (and German) port cities.
+The dissolution of the guild system in Rostock did not start until 1871, and was a gradual and tough process that was finally completed in 1890 (Schröder 2003, 140).
+Rostock's commitment to grain export arose from the agricultural structures of the province's hinterland, which was dominated by manorial landowners who used their influence to delay the introduction of incentives for industrial production and export (Manke 2000).
+In contrast to cities like Hamburg, Bremen, and Stettin, which had developed modern harbors with excellent transport connections, Rostock's docks were becoming increasingly antiquated (Karge, Schmied and Münch 2004, 135).
+Despite its maritime past and the development of the shipbuilding industry, the city only partially shared the socioeconomic and demographic characteristics of other European (and German) port cities.